 To go back into a city was going to be a shock.

-After about three hours later and we were back in the bustling city.
+After about three hours of leaving Burracoppin Rock, we were back in the bustling city.

-Thankfully our visas that we’d put in before our trip were ready to collect.
+Thankfully the visas that we’d put in before our trip were ready to collect.

-There aren’t any free places to camp in Perth and it was even illegal to overnight in most of the coastal car parks so we decided to head back to Yanchep Nationl Park as it was closest to where we needed to end our trip.
+There aren’t any free places to camp in Perth and it was even illegal to stop overnight in most of the coastal car parks so we decided to head back to Yanchep National Park as it was closest to where we needed to end our trip.

-It was strange to be heading to the place we first stayed on our road trip and sad that it had almost come to an end.
+It was strange to be heading back to the place we first stayed on our road trip and sad that our adventure had almost come to an end.